 Speech Evaluation Described in 70371

-According to Malhotra, 70371 (Complex dynamic pharyngeal and speech evaluation by cine or video recording) describes the study of the movements of tissues in the mouth and throat and is [...]
+According to Malhotra, 70371 (Complex dynamic pharyngeal and speech evaluation by cine or video recording) describes the study of the movements of tissues in the mouth and throat and is most often used for speech evaluation.
+The patient repeats a proscribed [...]